 You can see them roaming the lush, green grounds from your balcony and our nightly evening walk around the grounds was filled with seeing tons of them!
 If you want to see these guys in their natural habitat, this is the hotel for you.
 You won’t see them like this anywhere else on the island, this is really the best place to see the tortoises so if that is your goal, definitely stay here!
 Needless to say, we took an evening walk around the property every single day of our stay to see these majestic creatures!
 The hotel’s dog, Saba, showed us around the trails and joined our nightly walks.

-Our room was on the upper level of the Finch wing, and we had a wrap around balcony with amazing views of tortoises and lush, green landscape.
+Our room in this kid friendly Galapagos Islands hotel was on the upper level of the Finch wing, and we had a wrap around balcony with amazing views of tortoises and lush, green landscape.
 Milana had her own bed and we had ours.
 I believe this is the biggest room on the property, perfect for families.
 Milana brought her Charles Darwin doll on the trip, we bought him a few years ago when she was fascinated by his work!